 Insurance in Ohio

 The size and importance of Ohio’s insurance industry can be measured in several ways — but any way you look at it, the Ohio insurance industry is a key economic driver of the state’s economy.
-With more than 200 insurance companies based in Ohio, jobs and financial security are provided to a workforce of 109,000+ Ohioans and growing.
+With more than 275 insurance companies based in Ohio, jobs and financial security are provided to a workforce of more than 115,000 Ohioans and growing.

-- More than one third (40%) of the state’s insurance industry employment is in the property/casualty insurance field.
+- More than one third (35%) of the state’s insurance industry employment is in the property/casualty insurance field.

-- Ohio has 71,405 licensed resident insurance agents with an additional 158,935 licensed non-resident agents.
+- Ohio has 71,349 licensed resident insurance agents with an additional 249,750 licensed non-resident agents.

 - Ohio ranks 7th in the U.S. in insurance industry employment and 2nd in the U.S. for property/casualty insurance employment.

-- The average annual salary for an Ohioan working in insurance in 2018 was $77,913 – that’s 56% higher than Ohio’s average private sector annual salary of $49,988.
+- The average annual salary for an Ohioan working in insurance in 2022 was $90,308 – that’s about 50% higher than Ohio’s average private sector annual salary of $60,642.

 Property and Financial Security

 Insurance enables Ohioans to make long-term commitments and secure a better future.
-In 2018, insurance played a role in the following:
+In 2022, insurance played a role in the following: